gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 - Create device code that sends a message to the Cloud
 - Send a Message to your Simulated Device from the Cloud

-There are several reasons why you would have an IoT device send messages to the cloud:
+There are several reasons to have an **IoT device send messages to the cloud**:

-- **Data storage**.
+- *Data storage*.
 The cloud can provide a centralized location to store data collected from IoT devices.
 This data can then be used for a variety of purposes, such as analytics, machine learning, and more.
-- **Remote access**.
+- *Remote access*.
 By sending data to the cloud, IoT devices can allow users to access and control them from anywhere with an internet connection.
-- **Scalability**.
+- *Scalability*.
 Cloud infrastructure is highly scalable, meaning it can handle a large number of IoT devices and a large volume of data without requiring additional hardware or maintenance.
-- **Reliability**.
+- *Reliability*.
 Cloud providers typically have robust infrastructure and support, which can make it easier to ensure that IoT devices are always connected and working properly.

 In subsequent tutorials, you'll explore several ways to route or process messages in the cloud.
-In this tutorial, you'll start with IoT Hub's **built-in Event Hub endpoint** to read the message from your device as detailed in the following diagram:
+In this tutorial, you'll start with IoT Hub's built-in Event Hub endpoint to read the message from your device as detailed in the following diagram:

-1. You'll code and start your event hub listener console application `d2ceventhublistener` and let it run in the background.
+1. Code and start your event hub listener console application `d2ceventhublistener` and let it run in the background.
-1. You'll code and create a `d2csendmsg` console application.
+1. Code and create a `d2csendmsg` console application.
-1. You'll start your `d2csendmsg` console application and send a message to the cloud.
+1. Start your `d2csendmsg` console application and send a message to the cloud.
 1. Iot Hub queues the message into its built-in event hub.
 1. Your `d2ceventhublistener` event hub client is notified that a new message is in the queue.
 1. Your `d2ceventhublistener` retrieves the message queue position from storage.